Skip to main content

 --jsonEmit JSON (auto-enabled when stdout is not a TTY)

+The command stores an operation locally and returns quickly while provider submissions continue in the API background worker.
 The command opens at most one case per region per invocation.
 Re-running it for a region that already has an open case returns SKIPPED together with the existing case's URL — no duplicate cases are created.

 Heads up: AWS opt-in.
 When you fan out across regions, anycloud submits an EnableRegion call for each AWS region that is currently disabled-by-default (e.g. me-central-1, ap-east-1, af-south-1).
 Opt-in is asynchronous and takes a few minutes; the quota request for that region is deferred until opt-in completes.
 The entry's status is SUBMITTED with optInAction: enabling and a message explaining the deferral.
 Pass --region to scope the command to one region if you'd rather not opt anything new in.